Slavery in the United States: American slavery as "a positive good"

 South Carolina army officer, planter, and railroad executive James Gadsden called slavery "a social blessing" and abolitionists "the greatest curse of the nation".
-Gadsden was in favor of South Carolina's secession in 1850, and was a leader in efforts to split California into two states, one slave and one free.
+Gadsden supported South Carolina's secession in 1850 and led efforts to split California into two states, one slave and one free.

-Other Southern writers who also began to portray slavery as a positive good were James Henry Hammond and George Fitzhugh.
-They presented several arguments to defend the practice of slavery in the South.
-Hammond, like Calhoun, believed that slavery was needed to build the rest of society.
-In a speech to the Senate on March 4, 1858, Hammond developed his "Mudsill Theory", defending his view on slavery by stating: "Such a class you must have, or you would not have that other class which leads progress, civilization, and refinement.
+Southern writers James Henry Hammond and George Fitzhugh also began to portray slavery as a positive good.
+They presented several arguments to defend the practice.
+Like Calhoun, Hammond argued that slavery was needed to build the rest of society.
+In a speech to the Senate on March 4, 1858, Hammond developed his "Mudsill Theory", saying: "Such a class you must have, or you would not have that other class which leads progress, civilization, and refinement.
 It constitutes the very mud-sill of society and of political government; and you might as well attempt to build a house in the air, as to build either the one or the other, except on this mud-sill."
-Hammond believed that in every class one group must accomplish all the menial duties, because without them the leaders in society could not progress.
-He argued that the hired laborers of the North were slaves too: "The difference ... is, that our slaves are hired for life and well compensated; there is no starvation, no begging, no want of employment," while those in the North had to search for employment.
+Hammond said that, in every class, one group must accomplish all the menial duties, because without them society's leaders could not progress.
+He argued that the hired laborers of the North were slaves too: "The difference ... is, that our slaves are hired for life and well compensated; there is no starvation, no begging, no want of employment", while those in the North had to seek employment.

-George Fitzhugh used assumptions about white superiority to justify slavery, writing that, "the Negro is but a grown up child, and must be governed as a child."
-In The Universal Law of Slavery, Fitzhugh argues that slavery provides everything necessary for life and that the slave is unable to survive in a free world because he is lazy, and cannot compete with the intelligent European white race.
-He states that "The negro slaves of the South are the happiest, and in some sense, the freest people in the world."
-Without the South, "He (slave) would become an insufferable burden to society" and "Society has the right to prevent this, and can only do so by subjecting him to domestic slavery."
+Fitzhugh used assumptions about white superiority to justify slavery, writing, "the Negro is but a grown up child, and must be governed as a child."
+In The Universal Law of Slavery, Fitzhugh argues that slavery provides everything necessary for life and that the slave is unable to survive in a free world because he is lazy and cannot compete with the intelligent European white race.
+He writes, "The negro slaves of the South are the happiest, and in some sense, the freest people in the world."
+Without the South, "He [a slave] would become an insufferable burden to society" and "Society has the right to prevent this, and can only do so by subjecting him to domestic slavery."

-On March 21, 1861, Alexander Stephens, Vice President of the Confederacy, delivered his Cornerstone Speech.
+On March 21, 1861, Vice President of the Confederacy Alexander Stephens gave his Cornerstone Speech.
 He explained the differences between the Constitution of the Confederate States and the United States Constitution, laid out the cause for the American Civil War, as he saw it, and defended slavery: